athomasq/athomasq.github.io/essays/investing-in-public.md

 I spend a lot of time thinking about edge -- it's been one of the defining themes of my professioncal career.
 After angel investing for some time, I now have a clearer sense of where my edge lies.
 (This is the part where I blow my own trumpet).

+* I think my experience as a successful venture-backed tech founder gives me a clear edge in evaluating other founders.
+Tech startups are not the same as other businesses, pitching well is not the same as executing well, and being a founder is not the same as being an employee, let alone an investor with limited operating experience.
+Given that early stage is critically dependent on team, I think this matters.

+* Add to that my near decade of experience as a professional hedge fund investor, followed by another near decade digging deep into the data of every sector under the sun,

+* Incentives

+blind spots.
 founder -- not operator, not business exec, venture backed